Gearbox-protocol/integrations-v3/README.md

 ## Documentation

 General documentation of the Gearbox Protocol can be found [here](https://docs.gearbox.fi).
-Developer documentation with more tech-related infromation about the protocol, contract interfaces, integration guides and audits is available on the [Gearbox dev protal](https://dev.gearbox.fi).
+Developer documentation with more tech-related information about the protocol, contract interfaces, integration guides and audits is available on the [Gearbox dev protal](https://dev.gearbox.fi).

 ## Licensing